dotnet/dotnet-docker/README.aspnet.md

 .NET container images have several variants that offer different combinations of flexibility and deployment size.
 The [Image Variants documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/image-variants.md) contains a summary of the image variants and their use-cases.

+### Distroless images

+.NET "distroless" container images contain only the minimal set of packages .NET needs, with everything else removed.
+Due to their limited set of packages, distroless containers have a minimized security attack surface, smaller deployment sizes, and faster start-up time compared to their non-distroless counterparts.
+They contain the following features:

+* Minimal set of packages required for .NET applications
+* Non-root user by default
+* No package manager
+* No shell

+.NET offers distroless images for [Azure Linux](https://github.com/dotnet/dotnet-docker/blob/main/documentation/azurelinux.md) and [Ubuntu (Chiseled)](https://github.com/dotnet/dotnet-docker/blob/main/documentation/ubuntu-chiseled.md).

+### ASP.NET Core Composite Images

+Starting from .NET 8, ASP.NET Core Composite images are optimized for performance using [ReadyToRun (R2R) compilation](https://learn.microsoft.com/dotnet/core/deploying/ready-to-run).
+For more information, see the [composite images section in the Image Variants documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/image-variants.md#composite-net-80).

 ## Related Repositories